Neuronautix/metadatapp.net/index.md

     </div>
 </div>

-### **Damien Huzard, PhD** - Co-founder & CSO
+### **Damien Huzard, PhD** - Founder & CSO
-With a decade of experience in **preclinical academic research** specializing in **behavioral neuroscience** and **data analysis**, Damien transitioned to making an impact on science from an external perspective.
-His involvement in the behavioral community inspired him to create a system he wished had been available earlier.
+With 15 years of experience in **preclinical academic research** and specializing in **behavioral neuroscience** and **data analysis**, Damien transitioned to making an impact on science from an external perspective.
+His involvement in the behavioral community and his interest in creating customized solutions inspired him to create [NeuroNautix](www.neuronautix.com) to share his behavioral expertise and MetaDatApp to improve metadata management in research.
 Additionally, he serves as an administrator, moderator and voice of [The Behaviour Forum](www.thebehaviourforum.org).

 ---